 How are we going to get there?

 Humanity has just scratched the surface of what we can learn from psychedelics.
-Let us step forward, away from our fear and cautiously into curiosity so that we can continue to learn, grow, and heal.
+Let us step forward, away from our fear and cautiously into curiosity so that we can continue to learn, grow, heal, and connect.